CoLRev-Environment/colrev/docs/source/user_resources/2_4_fulltext_retrieval.rst

    - Explain state intermediate transitions
    - Mention that more detailed commands (prep, prep-man, ...) will be suggested if colrev retrieve does not result in all records transitioning to md_processed

-Fulltext retrieval consists of the following operations:
+Full-text retrieval consists of the following operations:

 - pdf-get operation:
    - Retrieves PDFs from sources like the local_index or unpaywall